Vorakor/i18n-parent-poc/tools/generators/i18n-verification/README.md

 1. Add the code into the folder above for the index.ts and schema.json files (index.ts is the script itself, while schema.json holds the command-line arguments).
 1. Add command to `package.json` as follows: `"verify-translation": "nx workspace-generator i18n-verification"`
 1. Two options for this next step:
     - Ensure that translations exist at the following path: `./apps/<application-name>/src/assets/translations/en.json`
--   Or change the default within the code to reflect the path where the translation files are.
+    - Or change the default within the code to reflect the path where the translation files are (the default path should be somewhere around line 11 of the script in `index.ts`).
+1. Create new key in `package.json` at root, name the key `translatedLibraries` and list all of the libraries that are being imported into this application that you expect to have translation files in.

+-   (Optional) Either do the step above, or always pass in the libraryCheck parameter with a prefix for the script to scan through and check for translation files.

 ## Usage